amurshak/podbeanMCP/README.md

 # 🎙️ Podbean MCP Server 🎧

-A fun and friendly Model-Content-Provider (MCP) server for supercharging your podcast management with AI!
+An MCP server for managing your podcast through the Podbean API.

 ## 🎉 Overview

-Hey there, podcast enthusiast!
-This awesome MCP server connects any MCP-compatible AI assistant to the Podbean API.
-Whether you're using Claude, GPT, or any other MCP client, you can now manage your podcasts, episodes, and analytics through natural conversation!
-No more clicking through endless menus - just chat with your AI buddy and get your podcast work done.
-How cool is that?
+This MCP server connects any MCP-compatible AI assistant to the Podbean API.
+Whether you're using Claude Desktop, or any other MCP client, you can now manage your podcasts, episodes, and analytics through natural conversation!

 ## ✨ Features